 |8*2=16||stays 5||3*2=6||stays 0|

-The expiration date (expr/expiry date) is not a value dependent on Luhn's algorithm, it is not computable.
+The expiration date (expr/expiry date) is nothing but information on the card indicating the month and year until which the card is valid.
+It is not a value dependent on Luhn's algorithm, it is not computable.
 Its value is written on the front of the card in mm/yy format.

 The best practice for generating a gift card code is to generate a random number and associate a checksum with it, such as Luhn's algorithm.
 The code of the gift card is then stored in a database with its data (money, name, loyalty points, etc.).
 The use of Luhn makes it possible to ensure that the gift code is well written if it must be typed by a human or read by a machine.
 A person wanting to find the generation algorithm can not then achieve this, the random number ensuring too low probability of success.